reusable-ui/reusable-ui-monorepo/states/validity-state/README.md

-    ifValidOrValidating,         // Applies the given `styles` to elements that are either validating or fully valid. ifInvalidOrInvalidating,     // Applies the given `styles` to elements that are either invalidating or fully invalid. ifUnvalidatedOrUnvalidating, // Applies the given `styles` to elements that are either unvalidating or fully unvalidated.
+    ifValidOrValidating,         // Applies the given `styles` to elements that are either validating or fully valid. ifInvalidOrInvalidating,     // Applies the given `styles` to elements that are either invalidating or fully invalid. ifUnvalidatedOrUnvalidating, // Applies the given `styles` to elements that are either unvalidating or fully unvalidated. ifWasValid,                  // Applies the given `styles` to elements that were previously in the valid state. ifWasInvalid,                // Applies the given `styles` to elements that were previously in the invalid state. ifWasUnvalidated,            // Applies the given `styles` to elements that were previously in the unvalidated state.
 } from '@reusable-ui/validity-state';
 import { style, rule } from '@cssfn/core';